Rypac/wishlist/README.md

 Wishlist allows you to monitor App Store apps for price drops and version updates.

-It is currently a work in progress and makes heavy use of SwiftUI, Combine and [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
+It is currently a work in progress and makes heavy use of SwiftUI, Combine and SQLite.